Need Help? Give us a call.

 The procedure for filing annual reports varies depending on several factors, including:

-However, the process to file annual reports is quite simple and can be done online.
+However, the process to file annual reports is quite simple and can typically be done online.
 Visit your state government website; you’ll generally find the filing information in the Business, Corporation, or Franchise Tax section.
-As we mentioned, the site will explain the information you need and provide the form to fill out.
+As we mentioned, the site will explain the information you need to provide and the form to fill out.
 When you’ve completed the annual report form, you can pay your filing fees and franchise tax either by mail or online.

 Once you file your annual report the first time, all you need to do is update your form with new financial information every year and make any other necessary changes.
 Pay close attention to the filing deadline for your annual report, as there may be fines for late filings.